mavolin/adam/README.md

 ## Main Features

-* 🖥️ Typed (variadic) arguments, flags, and out-of-the-box parsing for shellword, and comma-based notations
+* 🖥️ Typed (variadic) arguments and flags, as well as out-of-the-box parsing for shellword, and comma-based notations
 * 🌍 (optional) support for localization
-* 🗒️ Utilities for things like permission handling, emojis, and message and reaction collectors
+* 🗒️ Utilities for things like permission handling, emojis, and awaiting responses and reactions
-* ⚡ Error Handling including stack traces
+* ⚡ Error handling including stack traces
 * 👪 Command grouping through modules
 * ⏳ Command throttling/cooldowns
 * ✏️ Support for message edits
 * 🔄 Command overloading through options
 * 🤝 Middlewares
 * 🛑 Powerful access control system
-* 🔌 Custom command sources available at runtime, for things like custom commands
+* 🔌 Custom command sources for commands available at runtime
 * ✨ Abstracted - Don't like something?
 Swap it out for a custom implementation

 ## Getting started